Why Wedding Content Creators Are Not Videographers: Understanding the Difference

 Why You Might Want Both

 Couples today are not choosing between one or the other, if budget allows — they’re hiring both.
-A videographer captures the sweeping emotion of your vows and first dance.
-A content creator captures the chaos of getting ready, the reactions, the funny bloopers, and the joyful in-between moments.
+A videographer captures the detail and emotion of your speeches, vows and first dance.
+A content creator captures the behind the scenes, the chaos of getting ready, the reactions with guests and the joyful in-between moments.

 And while your wedding film may take weeks to be ready, a content creator gives you something to share the next day — so your friends, family, and followers can relive the magic with you in real time.